ADVERTISEMENT

 The Yamaha P-145 is simple to operate.
 (Image Source: Yamaha)

-The remaining sounds are quickly named: A more midrange-emphasized alternative sound of the grand piano is followed by a Fender Rhodes and an FM electric piano, two church organs in different registrations, as well as a harpsichord and an accordion.
+The remaining sounds consist of a more midrange-emphasized grand piano sound, a Fender Rhodes and an FM electric piano, two church organs in different registrations, as well as a harpsichord and an accordion.

 A Chinese flute (dizi) and a synthetic string sound conclude the selection.
 A reverb effect with four adjustable types and the dual mode for layering two sounds are available as well.